-Nowadays, in the world of guitar amplifiers, the choice is so wide to offer any kind of configuration for every need.
+Nowadays, in the world of guitar amplifiers, the choice is so wide to offer any configuration for every need.

 But it also creates a lot of confusion in the minds of those who, not keeping a clear head, try to step into the world of guitars or already venturing for some time.

-This is not just about the kind of sound you want to get, just for this reason we could write entire treatises of philosophy just trying to get close to give an answer to the question “Where’s the tone stored?”.
+This is not just about the kind of sound you want to get, just, for this reason, we could write entire treatises of philosophy trying to get close to give an answer to the question “Where’s the tone stored?”.

 But let’s leave this topic aside and talk about the means that allow us to have a “sound”.
 Beautiful or ugly it may be.

-In times of Covid, where live performances are very limited, the need to own a bulky and heavy stack, unless you have a studio large enough to exploit it, are less and less urgent.
+In times of Covid, where live performances are minimal, the need to own a bulky and heavy stack, unless you have a studio large enough to exploit it, are less and less urgent.

 You will agree with me that it is better to move with a case and a briefcase rather than a case, an 18kg tube head, and a 20Kg cab… if you’re lucky.